stransact-logo

 Virtual Assets

-The Act includes provisions for virtual assets, which corresponds to the current growth of digital currencies such as Bitcoin and others.
-Section 30 of the Act defines virtual assets as "digital representations of value that can be digitally exchanged or transferred and utilized for payment or investment purposes," but excludes digital representations of fiat currencies, securities, and other financial assets.
+The Act includes provisions for virtual assets, which correspond to the growth of digital currencies such as Bitcoin, Ethereum, Solana, and more in the blockchain ecosystem.
+Section 30 of the Act defines virtual assets as `digital representations of value that can be digitally exchanged or transferred and utilized for payment or investment purposes,` but excludes digital representations of fiat currencies, securities, and other financial assets.

 Expansion of Financial institutions' reach